itzrossyo/Birmingham-egg-milestone-project/README.md

 #### Key information for the site

 - how to get there.
-- contact information about delvirys.
+- contact information about deliverys or for more information.
 - what products they have for sale.

 #### Client Goals